mpcooper23/bootcamp-tutoring-week-2/week-2/day-1/higher-order-functions/README.md

 getStudentsByCourse(students, 'Immersion - Junior'); // => [ {Nathan Coen}, {Kyle Bradley} ]
 ```

 Now instead of hardcoding 'Bootcamp', the function takes in a `phase` param, which could be any course.
-What if we want to sub-divide by another category?
+What if we want to subdivide by another category?
 Like location, or age, or students who subscribe to the newsletter?
 Well, theoretically, we could create a function for each subdivision.

 ```javascript
 function getStudentsByLocation(students, location){